riletan/promptz/memory-bank/activeContext.md

 ## Current Challenges

+1. **MCP Server Integration**: Ensuring seamless integration with various AI assistants
-1. **Search and Filter Optimization**: Improving search relevance and filter performance
+2. **Search and Filter Optimization**: Improving search relevance and filter performance
-2. **Prompt Management UX**: Creating an intuitive and efficient interface for prompt creation and editing
+3. **Prompt Management UX**: Creating an intuitive and efficient interface for prompt creation and editing
-3. **Data Modeling**: Continuing to refine the prompt data model to support all required use cases
+4. **Data Modeling**: Continuing to refine the prompt data model to support all required use cases
-4. **Code Migration**: Updating legacy code to use the new component structure and server actions
+5. **Code Migration**: Updating legacy code to use the new component structure and server actions
-5. **Performance Optimization**: Ensuring efficient data fetching and rendering for prompt operations
+6. **Performance Optimization**: Ensuring efficient data fetching and rendering for prompt operations
-6. **Testing Coverage**: Expanding test coverage for prompt-related components and filter functionality
+7. **Testing Coverage**: Expanding test coverage for prompt-related components and filter functionality
-7. **Authentication Flow**: Addressing edge cases in authentication experience with proper error handling
+8. **Authentication Flow**: Addressing edge cases in authentication experience with proper error handling

 ## Decision Points